 Regularly participating in volunteer work, Whitney has donated her speaking and cooking services to nonprofit organizations/events such as the American Heart Association, the Myasthenia Gravis Foundation, and the Mississippi Muscular Sclerosis Society, the United Way Alternative Spring Break, and the 2012, 2013, 2014, and 2015 Tebow Foundation Celebrity Golf Tournament, cooking for celebrities such as Tim Tebow, Duck Dynasty’s Willie, Jase, and Jep Robertson, Rascal Flatts band, Christian Ponder, and Master’s winner Bubba Watson.
 Raising money to feed the hungry, in February 2013 and 2014 she participated in Plant City, Florida’s United Food Bank charity fundraiser, conducting a cooking demonstration and contributing her services to their silent auction.
 In 2015, she donated her cooking services to be auctioned for the Redlands Christian Migrant Association fundraising event by Wish Farms.

 Sharing her incredible story of determination and dream-come-true winning of Masterchef, as well as her faith and passion for family, hospitality, and cooking, Whitney acts as a motivational speaker and presenter for organizations/ events: Auburn University and the American Business Women’s Association; 2013 Mississippi Girl Scouts of America Gold Award Ceremony, 2013 University of Southern Mississippi Nutrition Alumni Banquet, and Gulfport, MS, Women’s Blessings Conference; national events such as the 2012 Myasthenia Gravis National Conference in Las Vegas and international events such as the 2012 Gulfood Show’s (World Food Leader’s Summit) in Dubai.

-Whitney is the author of the cookbook Modern Hospitality: Simple Recipes with Southern Charm (Rodale), with foreword by Gordon Ramsay, and her second cookbook will be released this November.
+Whitney is the author of the cookbook Modern Hospitality: Simple Recipes with Southern Charm (Rodale), with foreword by Gordon Ramsay, and most recently Whitney Miller’s New Southern Table (Harper Collins Christian Publishing).
 Her recipes have been featured in the Masterchef and Ultimate Masterchef cookbooks.
 She is a food writer of magazine articles for Flavors (Atlanta), Taste of Home, Southern Living, and Eat.
 Drink.
 Mississippi.
-Her recipes, articles, and/or book promotions have appeared in People, Women’s Health, Masterchef, Clean Eating, and Cooking Light magazines as well as online at Self, California Olive Ranch, SousVide Supreme.com and Tervis.com
+Her recipes, articles, and/or book promotions have appeared in People, Women’s Health, Masterchef, Clean Eating, Southern Living, and Cooking Light magazines as well as online at Self, California Olive Ranch, SousVide Supreme.com and Tervis.com

 Whitney Miller resides in Plant City, Florida.